-The following individuals were responsible for implementing and coordinating the public involvement and participation activities during the 2022 reporting period:
+The following individuals were responsible for implementing and coordinating the public involvement and participation activities during the 2023 reporting period:

-- City of Fairbanks Andrew Ackerman, Environmental Manager (early 2022) - City of Fairbanks -John O'Brien, Environmental Manager (late 2022) - City of North Pole Bill Butler, Director of City Services (early 2022) - City of North Pole Robert Wallace, Director of City Services - UAF Russ Steiger, Environmental Compliance Officer - ADOT&PF Cynthia Nelson, Maintenance & Operations Environmental Impact Analyst - ADOT&PF Melissa Riordan, Maintenance & Operations Environmental Impact Analyst (mid 2022) - FNSB Janet Smith, Deputy Director, Public Works
+- City of Fairbanks -John O'Brien, Environmental Manager - City of North Pole Robert Wallace, Director of City Services - UAF Russ Steiger, Environmental Compliance Officer - ADOT&PF Cynthia Nelson, Maintenance & Operations Environmental Impact Analyst - ADOT&PF Melissa Riordan, Maintenance & Operations Environmental Impact Analyst

-The following table details the Measurable goals set forth in the co-permittees' April 2014 Storm Water Management Plan, whether goals were achieved during the current reporting period, and lists proposed changes, if any, for the next reporting period.
-Due to personnel changes, and the need to assess the repainting of storm drain outlets, only 64 of the 75 targeted outlets were stenciled in 2022.
+The following table details the Measurable goals set forth in the co-permittees' February 2019 Storm Water Management Plan, whether goals were achieved during the current reporting period, and lists proposed changes, if any, for the next reporting period.
+At the October 11, 2022 FSWAC meeting, a motion was made and approved to move FSWAC meetings from a monthly to a quarterly schedule.
+This shift is intended to increase public participation and complies with the permit as stated in in Section 3.2.3.

 Measurable Goals Achieved during the current reporting period?
 Proposed changes for next reporting period?
-Continue holding monthly FSWAC meetings for the duration of the permit term Yes Yes Annually stencil a minimum of 75 storm drain inlets No Yes Annually host a Stream Cleanup Day event Yes No

-Annually fund the AAS Program Yes No FSWAC meetings moved to a quarterly schedule.
-Targeted number of inlets to be reassessed in 2023
+Schedule Quarterly FSWAC meetings for the duration of the permit term Yes No Annually stencil a minimum of 75 storm drain inlets Yes Yes Annually host a Stream Cleanup Day event Yes No Annually fund the AAS Program Yes No i i Targeted number of inlets to be reassessed in 2024